alexbraga/cine-log/README.md

 ## About

-<p align="justify">Cine.log is a simple and lightweight Web App with fully responsive layout focused on keeping track of watched movies alongside with other records, like ratings, reviews and watch count.
+<p align="justify">Cine.log is a lightweight Web App with fully responsive layout focused on keeping track of watched movies alongside with other records, like ratings, reviews and watch count.
 It's built with MERN stack, with a RESTful API and using a front-end almost entirely developed with Material UI library.</p>

 ---